 When renting out a property to short-term tenants, you should be sure you have the following coverage for that location:

 NREIG is now able to offer coverage for vacation rental properties through our residential Insurance Program.
-This option gives you all the coverages you need, plus the benefits of our program for investors: housing all of your properties on one schedule, monthly payment and reporting, and other available endorsements such as Earth Movement and Flood.
+This option gives you all the coverages you need, plus the benefits of our program for investors: housing all of your properties on one schedule, monthly payment and reporting, and other endorsements such as Earth Movement, Equipment Breakdown, and Flood.
 But it also allows you access to aggressively priced liability coverage rated as a rental rather than a hotel.